Guns for San Sebastian: Plot

-Alastray goes to the capital and, using a previous romantic connection, obtains muskets, gunpowder, and a cannon, which he takes back to the village.
+Alastray goes to the provincial capital and, by blackmailing a former lover who is now the Governor's wife, obtains muskets, gunpowder, and a cannon, which he takes back to the village.
 When the villagers see the weapons, they are encouraged and willing to fight.
-Alastray makes a peace overture to Golden Lance, which is initially successful, but Teclo sabotages it and a Yaqui attack is inevitable.
+Alastray first makes a peace overture to Golden Lance, which is successful until the Iago-like Teclo sabotages it and makes a Yaqui attack inevitable.

-On the eve of the battle, the villagers ask Alastray to lead them in a Mass.
-He tells them he is not a priest, but they nonetheless accept him.
+On the eve of the battle, the villagers ask Alastray to say Mass.
+He finally tells them he is not a priest, but they nonetheless accept him.
 Together, they repel the Yaqui attack on the village, but they use up most of their gunpowder and their prospects appear grim.
 However, a village boy out playing sees the vaqueros and the Yaquis gather in preparation for the next day's attack.
 During the night, Alastray and a few villagers set charges in a mountainside overlooking the gathering place, to explode rocks down onto the attackers.

-The next morning, Teclo rides by and sees the fuse to the charges, but the villagers kill him before he can do anything about it.
-The Yaquis gather below the rocks, and most, including Golden Lance, are killed when the charges are detonated.
-With the area pacified, government authorities come to administer the village.
-A military officer recognizes Alastray and sends soldiers to capture him.
-The villagers outwit the soldiers, getting them to pursue a decoy.
-Alastray flees on horseback in the opposite direction, with Kinita riding after him.
+In the morning, Teclo rides by and sees the fuse to the charges, but the villagers kill him before he can do anything about it.
+The Yaquis gather below the rocks, and, including Golden Lance, are killed when the charges are detonated.
+With the area pacified, both government authorities, the Bishop, and a new parish priest come to the village.
+A military officer recognizes Alastray during Mass and sends soldiers to arrest him.
+The villagers outwit the soldiers, who pursue a decoy.
+Alastray flees on horseback in the opposite direction and tells Kinita, who is leaving with him, that he now believes in the Christian God.